offalynne/Input/docs/latest/Platform-Quirks.md

 ## Mobile

-*The following is valid for native builds only.
-If you are using HTML5 for your game but are running on a mobile device, please see the [HTML5 section](#html5) for information on platform-specific quirks.*
+!> The following is valid for native builds only.
+If you are using HTML5 for your game but are running on a mobile device, please see the [HTML5 section](#html5) for information on platform-specific quirks.

 ### iOS and tvOS